Overview: Metric Builder for Amazon Redshift

 Navigate to Metrics > Custom Metrics to access the Metric Builder for Amazon Redshift.
 Click the green + New Custom Metric button and select your connected Amazon Redshift Data Source from the Data Source drop-down list.

-The ability to connect Amazon Redshift and access Metric Builder is available on the Professional and Performer plans.
-Request a free trial of Amazon Redshift by following
+Metric Builder is available on the Professional and higher plans.
+Request a trial of Metric Builder by following these steps.

 How to use the Metric Builder for Amazon Redshift